xiaolai/regular-investing-in-box/docs/en/README.md

 > 10,000 BOX = 1 BTC + 1,500 EOS + 8 XIN

-The main misunderstanding people have of [Mixin](https://mixin.one) is that they thing Mixin is merely a chat app.
+The main misunderstanding people have of [Mixin](https://mixin.one) is that they think Mixin is merely a chat app.
 Actually, while Mixin Messenger is a chat app, or a social networking app, Mixin Network is a public chain, and Mixin Messenger is Mixin Network's first Dapp.
 The vast majority of public chains (even including EOS as of July 2019) still have no good Dapps.
 Most Dapps are basically just dice games.

 Mixin Network has taken a different technical development path.

 Other public chains have followed a bottom-up approach, first developing the public chain and then developing on-chain Dapps.
 This is called "building an ecosystem".

 Mixin Network has taken a top-down approach, first creating a great Dapp, Mixin Messenger, and then gradually completing the development of the base public chain.
-So Mixin Messenger was first released in December of 2012, and more than a year later, in February of 2019, the Mixin Network public chain was officially released.
+Thus, Mixin Messenger was first released in December of 2012, and, more than a year later, in February of 2019, the Mixin Network public chain was officially released.
 Dapps like dice games can simply be bots running on Mixin Messenger.
 Ocean.one is a self-governing decentralized exchange running on Mixin Network, and it represents pioneering technology in the blockchain space.
-Other products, like BOX and its b.watch exchange, are being developed that would be impossible to realize without the Mixin Network public chain.
+Other products that are being developed, like BOX and its b.watch exchange, would be impossible to realize without the Mixin Network public chain.
 It's not that I haven't tried other public chains, it's that they are unusable.
 This is the reason for XIN's allocation in BOX.

 In summary, BOX is an ETF product that I believe is very likely to succeed.
-Because if you lose money on it, it is because the blockchain industry has failed, and that is neither my fault nor yours.
+If we lose money on it, it is because the blockchain industry has failed, and that is neither my fault nor yours.
 However, **as long as the blockchain industry does well, BOX will do well**, and the blockchain industry is just taking off, so were are likely to do well.
 It's that simple.

 ## 2. About b.watch